 After these bog visions I hopped off my stool sprinkled a bit of the wheat chafe on my deposit and anointed the bog scape with an additional spritzing of EM solution before screwing the hatch back on the bucket and placing it gently in a corner of my bathroom pan.
 As my mini bog filled and became firmer I could see things growing on the top—white patches of yeast.
 I was assured by the FAQ page that this was normal.

-After a week or so the bucket was filled so I took it outside and let it sit closed up tight and undisturbed for another week while I put the second bucket into service.
+After several weeks the bucket was filled so I took it outside and let it sit closed up tight and undisturbed for another week while I put the second bucket into service.
 All I needed to do now was dig a trench where the soil might benefit from this infusion of beneficial microbes.
 I am not fond of digging trenches in drought hardened ground so I soaked it first.
 When I opened the bucket I was surprised that it was now mostly brown liquid with a sweet smell that was of such interest to the dog I thought he was going to try to lap it up like a chocolate shake.
 Luckily I had chosen a spot where he would not be able to reach it.
 I poured the contents into the trench, mixed in some dirt and covered it all back up.
 The surface was as liquid as lava and some of the stuff oozed out nastily.
 I hastily shoveled soil over the ooze.
 It took a day or so to firm up again, but it was done.
 Bokashi was now my next big thing.
-Garden variety compost I had long suspected was underperforming, rarely getting hot enough to fill claims of being able to kill pathogens and weed seeds being at best warn enough to provide a cozy home for a rat.
+Garden variety compost I had long suspected was underperforming, rarely getting hot enough to fill claims of being able to kill pathogens and weed seeds, being at best a cozy home for a rat.
 Plus rotting material releases gases as it decomposes thus adding carbon to the atmosphere.
 This fermenting method released no such gases and is sealed from animals.
-I could see I would soon be looking down my nose at it just like all the other Bokashi enthusiasts.
+I could see I would soon be looking down my nose at the compost pile just like all the other Bokashi enthusiasts.

 I am aware that this revelation of my tiny house lifestyle has likely made me unfit for normal society.
 I may never be able to live a mainstream life again let alone with a live-in partner.
 However when people ask me if I have a sewer system as someone did just yesterday while asking me about my tiny house I could proudly say I have a toilet system using cutting edge Japanese Bokashi technology to turn my waste into microbial rich water.
 My listener's eyes lit up at the mention of such water which for our drought state of California was nothing short of miraculous.
 I felt I had indeed arrived.